 In the battle of slanted vs. flat roofs, slanted roofs are generally preferred, simply because they look nicer and are easier to maintain than flat roofs.
 One of the main factors to consider in roof construction is its durability against rain and moisture.
 Normally, the use of quality materials and an effective gutter system is enough to stave off large amounts of moisture from lingering on any roof, but slanted roofs are particularly effective due to the simple gravity of their structure that allows moisture to roll off and prevent pools of water from forming.

 “Slanted roofs also attribute their longer lifespan to this capability.
 Buildings constructed in places near mountainous regions where it rains heavily throughout part of the year.”
-Mentioned the owner of Certified Roofing Services a roofing company that uses the best roofing materials in Portland.
+Mentioned the owner of Certified Roofing Services a roofing company that uses the best roofing contractors in Portland.
 Nevertheless, a downside to constructing slanted roofs is that they can be cost-prohibitive due to the extra labor that may be required to ensure quality construction.

 Flat roofs have their advantages as well.
 Flats roofs are ideal for buildings in areas with arid climates that do not receive large amounts of rain or snow throughout the year.
 They are easier and less expensive to construct than slanted roofs because of its plain surface.
 “Maintenance is easier as well, as any homeowner without a fear of heights can mount the roof and simply sweep away debris and repair on a flat surface.” explained the owner of a Los Angeles roofing repairs company.